 Skanska is part of the VALTARI alliance, which is responsible for the construction of the Lahti end of the ring road.
 This 4.5 km section of the project is the most technically demanding and therefore also takes up a significant part of the overall cost of the project.
 The section includes three interchanges, two tunnels, and twelve bridges.
 The VALTARI alliance includes Skanska Infra, AFRY, the Finnish Transport Infrastructure Agency, the City of Lahti, and the Municipality of Hollola.

 The construction of the roads, interchanges and tunnels began in 2018, and the project will be completed in September 2021.
-The ring road will be opened for traffic in late 2020.
+The ring opened for traffic on December 2020.

 Local environment and residents are taken into consideration already during construction